Lecturers & Visiting Faculty

 540 Alumni Lane

-A UC Davis alumnus and investment industry leader, Lecturer Eamonn Dolan served as chief investment officer and managing director of CM Capital, where he was responsible for asset allocation, strategy formulation, portfolio management, manager selection, process design, and leading the investment team.
-Dolan is a chartered financial analyst and a chartered investment counselor.
+Eamonn Dolan served as chief investment officer and managing director of CM Capital (CMC), managing diversified portfolios emphasizing alternative investments.
+He was responsible for asset allocation, strategy formulation, manager selection, process design, and leading the investment team.
+Currently, Dolan serves on CMC’s Investment Advisory Board.

 MBA, University of California, Davis